TakeJoshyy/TheMurphVerse/1.GameModes/Monomon/readme.md

 **NOTE:** You are allowed to use a banned move either through **Transform, metronome or after copying it using Mimic or Mirror Move.**

 Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl,` etc. Can not be used on bosses (Gym Leaders and Pokemon League).
+EXCEPTION: Any Pokemon 440 BST or lower may use Setup moves on bosses.

 # Other General Rules